Newsletter No. 25 – Social Law – September 2015

 Soc.
 April 9, 2015 (n°13-27.624) FS-PB:

-An employee dismissed following his refusal to comply with a change in work schedules notified by his employer challenged the termination of the contract before the industrial tribunal.
+An employee dismissed for refusing to comply with a change in his work schedule notified by his employer challenged the termination of his contract before the labor court.
+In support of his claim, the employee argued that the change in work schedule modified his employment contract, and in particular his contractual remuneration, without his consent.

-According to the court, the change in the hours of the work cycle led to a reduction in the basket bonus linked to the night hours, i.e. the reduction of a non-contractual bonus.
-The Court of Cassation upheld this decision by dismissing the appeal on the grounds that the reduction in remuneration resulting from the reduction in subjection following a change in the hours of the work cycle does not constitute a modification of the employment contract.
+The Court of Cassation upheld this decision, rejecting the appeal on the grounds that the reduction in remuneration resulting from the reduction of constraints following a change in work schedule does not constitute a modification of the employment contract.

 Conventional transfer of employment contract